ami-iit/paper_bergonti_2022_tro_kinematics-control-morphingcovers/README.md

 ## Usage

 This repository stores:
-- the algorithm for evaluating an optimal motor positioning for structures with closed kinematic loops (see Sec.IV of the [paper](https://ieeexplore.ieee.org/document/9793615));
+- the algorithm for evaluating an optimal motor positioning for structures with closed kinematic loops (see Sec.IV of the [paper](https://ieeexplore.ieee.org/document/9793615);
-- the instantaneous controller that evaluates motors speed to make the cover skeleton moves toward the desired shape (see Sec.V of the [paper](https://ieeexplore.ieee.org/document/9793615));
+- the instantaneous controller that evaluates motors speed to make the cover skeleton moves toward the desired shape (see Sec.V of the [paper](https://ieeexplore.ieee.org/document/9793615);
-- the scripts for reproducing the simulations described in Sec.VI of the [paper](paper_link_to_do_).
+- the scripts for reproducing the simulations described in Sec.VI of the [paper](https://ieeexplore.ieee.org/document/9793615).

 **Reproducing simulations results**